 At the hotel

-Spa, botanical gardens with access to surrounding countryside and riverbed, boutique, terrace, lounge with fireplace, library, pétanque pitch, free WiFi in common areas.
+Spa, botanical gardens with access to surrounding countryside and riverbed, boutique, terrace, lounge with fireplace, library, pétanque pitch, free WiFi.
 In rooms: Les Sens de Marrakech toiletries.
 Villas have a TV too.

 Our favourite rooms